-- When the trust ends, its remaining principal passes to your family or other heirs you name.
-Trust growth passes to them tax-free.
+- When the trust ends, its remaining principal passes to you, or to your family or other heirs you name.
+Trust growth distributed to your heirs may pass to them tax-free.

 You can establish a charitable lead trust with publicly traded securities, closely held stock, income-producing real estate, partnership interests or a combination of the above.
-To receive the most favorable capital gains tax treatment, it is recommended that you fund the trust with cash or not highly appreciated assets.
-Typically, a lead trust is most effective if you fund the trust with assets valued at $500,000 or more.
+You may receive the most favorable capital gains tax treatment if you fund the trust with cash or non-highly appreciated assets.
+Typically, a lead trust is most effective if you fund the trust with assets valued at $1,000,000 or more.